Navigated to

 About the programme

-The Bachelor Programme in Industrial Design take ideas from vision to reality through a creative, life-centred design process.
+The Bachelor Programme in Industrial Design takes ideas from vision to reality through a creative, life-centred design process.
 The programme emphasises sustainable, norm-critical design practices that address social and ecological challenges, encouraging students to imagine responsible and resilient futures through design.
-During the education, designers refine and develop artistic abilities, physical and digital skills, analytical thinking, and critical reflection.
+During the programme, students refine and develop artistic abilities, physical and digital skills, analytical thinking, and critical reflection.

 Student work